 The H-1B Visa Transfer Process – in Brief

 If an H-1B visa holder wants to work for a new employer, and that employer is willing to file an H-1B visa application for that employee, no one is required to inform the current employer.
 The H-1B visa transfer process is essentially a new application with a different employer.
 When the company files for an H-1B transfer application, the following supporting documents will be required:

 - The last three paystubs through the current employer

 - Copy of the existing H-1B visa

 - Copy of social security card (if applicable)

 U.S. immigration law can be quite complicated, with a great deal of nuance and caveats, which is why hiring a lawyer to help can be useful.
 A consultation with a lawyer can also help clarify which visa type may be right for you to pursue.

 For a general idea of how complex U.S. immigration can be, consider that the Immigration and Naturalization Act (the INA), which is in charge of immigration regulation, brings 675,000 permanent immigrants to the U.S. per annum.
 Sometimes, this limit is extended to accommodate immediate family members of U.S. citizens and residents.

 If you have questions about immigration law or H-1B visas, you can post your job on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.